bwcompton/readMVT/README.md

 This package supports reading vector data (points, lines, polygons) served as [Mapbox Vector Tiles](https://docs.mapbox.com/data/tilesets/guides/vector-tiles-introduction/) (MVT) by a
 [GeoServer](https://geoserver.org/).
 It is designed to work with Leaflet under Shiny, but should work fine in simpler situations.
+Vector data are returned as sf objects, so it's possible to process vector data in R and return attributes as popups within Leaflet.

-It includes functions to query data sources and capabilities on a GeoServer, to obtain metadata on specific featuress, to translate latitude-longitude to MVT tile rows and columns, to read a tile, and to read all tiles in the current viewport.
+readMVT includes functions to query data sources and capabilities on a GeoServer, to obtain metadata on specific featuress, to translate latitude-longitude to MVT tile rows and columns, to read a tile, and to read all tiles in the current viewport.